Spiders? As Christmas ornaments?!

 Note: For the bows, I use a ribbon that is about 1/8 inch wide.
 I cut each of the eight pieces about 8 inches long.

 Remove the cap from the glass ball.
-Fill the ball with red metallic shred.
+Fill the ball with a red metallic shred.
 (Use the eraser end of a pencil.
 The rim of the glass ball may have sharp edges.)

 Make the Legs